 For those of you who don't already know, Kraftwerk are a German synth act who have often been described as the Godfathers of electronic music.
 They often sing their vocals through a vocoder, or use computer-generated vocals.

-Of course, there are plenty of critics who simply don't understand the minimalist, emotionless, robotic sound was just what Kraftwerk were after.
+Of course, there are plenty of critics who simply don't understand the minimalist, emotionless, robotic sound, but this was exactly what Kraftwerk were trying to achieve.
 They were not interested in the big productions that many other 70s and 80s acts relied upon.

 Formed in 1970, the name Kraftwerk is German for "Power Plant".
 The quartet's first hit single in the UK was "Autobahn" which reached #11 in 1975.
 The band had to wait until the 80s for their next hit, though.
 In 1981 their "Pocket Calculator" single managed to just break into the Top 40, peaking at #39.
 This was the first track to be released from the album Computer World.